SoftEngAliijaz/flutter_common_utilities/README.md

 flutter run
 ```

-The example showcases how to use the `ResponsiveUtil` widget to create a responsive Flutter application that adapts to different screen sizes and orientations.
+- The example showcases how to use both the `ResponsiveUtil` widget for responsive layouts.
+- The `FlutterCommonStepper` widget helps you display a step-by-step progress indicator.

 ## Additional Information